srph/angularjs-structure-styleguide/README.md

 **This guide gives emphasis to components or directives** inspired by [ReactJS](facebook.github.io/react/) and [Flux](facebook.github.io/flux/).
 For more information in regards to this emphasis, check this [article](https://medium.com/@srph/breaking-down-angularjs-to-smaller-components-f2ab70a104d0) I wrote on Medium.

+Please, feel free to diverge from this guide.

 [Back to top](#table-of-contents)

 ## 2. Overview